These roles support the governance and operation of the Association. These roles are often appointed by the NODA president.

 ➢ ASSOCIATION MEMBERSHIP

-Program committee members are required to maintain an active Association membership for the duration of their term.
+Conference committee members are required to maintain an active Association membership for the duration of their term.

 ➢ HIGHER EDUCATION EMPLOYMENT

-Program committee members are required to maintain employment at a higher education institution or a non-profit interest in the field of OTR for the duration of their term.
+Conference committee members are required to maintain employment at a higher education institution or a non-profit interest in the field of OTR for the duration of their term.

 ➢ FINANCIAL OBLIGATIONS